 Legal guardians must provide their student(s) with the required uniform, except in the case of educationally disadvantaged students as provided in the Texas Education Code.
 IDEA may provide a uniform for economically disadvantaged students.
-A request for school assistance for purchasing uniforms must be made in writing to the principal or designee and include evidence of inability to pay.
-Further details are available in the principal's office.
+A request for school assistance for purchasing uniforms must be made using this Financial Assistance Request Form.